 - In a large saucepan, bring 5 cups of water and seafood seasoning to a boil.
 Add shrimp; return to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes or until shrimp turn pink.
 Drain; set aside three shrimp for garnish.
 Chop the remaining shrimp.

 - In a large skillet, saute onion, celery, green pepper and green onions in butter until tender.
-In a large bowl, combine the stuffing, corn bread, chopped shrimp, sauteed vegetables and seasonings.
+In a large bowl, combine the stuffing, cornbread, chopped shrimp, sauteed vegetables and seasonings.
 Stir in the remaining water.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.
 Cover and bake at 350° for 30 minutes.
 Uncover; bake 10-15 minutes longer or until lightly browned.
 Garnish with celery leaves if desired and reserved shrimp.
-Yield: 12-14 servings.